netux/BeatSaber-BeatmapPlayCount/README.md

 1. Download the latest release for your Beat Saber version from [the Releases link on the right](releases/).
 1. Drop the downloaded .dll into the `(Game directory)\Plugins` directory

+### Dependencies

+This mod relies on SiraUtil and BeatSaberMarkupLanguage (which should already be installed with the default ModAssistant installation).

 ## Data location

 Play counts are stored in `(Game directory)\UserData\PlayCounts\(Level ID).count`.